The maker of M&M's and Snickers is buying Kind bars in a bid for healthy snacks - KESQ

 Though sales of sweets have grown during the pandemic, when people have been reaching for comfort foods and holding outdoor gatherings featuring S’mores, there are signs that the pandemic will ultimately increase consumer interest in healthy foods.

-“In this Covid environment … the interest in food as medicine grows even louder,” wrote Nicholas Fereday, senior analyst of consumer foods at Rabobanks, in a November report about 2020 food trends.
+“In this Covid environment … the interest in food as medicine grows even louder,” wrote Nicholas Fereday, senior analyst of consumer foods at Rabobank, in a November report about 2020 food trends.

 Kind’s executive chairman Daniel Lubetzky, who founded the company, will maintain a financial stake in Kind and “play a key role in the future development and expansion” of the brand, according to a statement.